WhosXWho/Tweeper-/README.md

 # Tweeper-

-extract data from a socail media platform
+develop a pipleline who's main purpose is to extract data from a socail media platform